cyberphor/knowledge-base/cloud/security/README.md

 * IPSec driver: processes packets sent or received over an SA

 *IPSec Protocols*
-* ISAKMP: the protocol used to negotiate the security parameters of a network connection
+* ISAKMP: the protocol used to negotiate (security parameters) and maintain network connections
 * ESP:
   * Transport Mode: encrypts the payload (e.g. TCP data) and provides authentication for the IP layer (use-case: VPN)
   * Tunnel Mode: encrypts the payload (use-case: protecting point-to-point network connections)